Dear reader of ADxS.org, please excuse the disruption.

 Hypothesis of chronic stress that leads to damage to the HPA axis and the limbic system.
 GABA and glutamate play a role in this.
 A new treatment method is the use of glutamate antagonists such as ketamine.

 Corticosteroid receptor hypothesis.
-According to this hypothesis, the hyperfunction of the HPA axis in depression is associated with a disruption of the negative feedback to cortisol and changes in the MR and GR receptors.
+According to this hypothesis, hyperfunction of the HPA axis in depression is associated with a disorder of negative feedback on cortisol and changes in MR and GR receptors.
 Early childhood stress and genetic changes can influence the receptors.

 CRH receptor hypothesis, according to which a long-lasting high CRH release leads to a downregulation of the CRH receptors and thus the HPA axis remains activated.